… or fail at securing your keycaps

 - The heating element in my case was too small and heated plastic sheets unevenly

-- Research and tests with other plastic materials is required.
+- Research and tests with other plastic materials are required.

-- Temperature sensor and controller has to be added
+- The temperature sensor and controller have to be added

 This project was put on hold and I might come back to it someday.
 If you have any suggestions, please write them in the comments section.

 If you want to get retro gear or hardware modules, please visit our shop -> https://retrohax.net/shop/

 If you want to donate a dead computer then drop me an email.
 Extreme cases are welcome